hariharankpz/airline-data-ingestion-project/README.md

 Other two endpoints are.

-Cloud watch monitoring endpoint
+--Cloud watch monitoring endpoint

-VPC access endpoint
+--VPC access endpoint

 Go to your AWS glue job, job details and check for the VPC, security group and subnet for the **redshift connection under the connections